The Devil's Blood

 The Devil's Blood was a Dutch occult rock band from Eindhoven, formed in 2006.
-Their style is hard rock in the vein of Black Widow, Coven, Black Sabbath, and a plethora of 1970s underground progressive and psychedelic rock.
-Their sound has been described as "seductive, rather than aggressive" with female vocals, classical guitar leads, analog atmospherics and "vintage satanic hooks".
+Their style is hard rock in the vein of Black Widow, Coven, Black Sabbath, and a variety of 1970s underground progressive and psychedelic rock.
+It has been described as "seductive, rather than aggressive", featuring female vocals, classical guitar leads, analog atmospherics, and "vintage satanic hooks."

 History

-The group was founded by lead guitarist, lyricist and principal songwriter Selim "SL" Lemouchi.
-SL's sister, Farida "F. The Mouth of Satan" Lemouchi, was asked to join the group after providing vocals for the song "The Graveyard Shuffle".
+The group was founded by lead guitarist, lyricist, and principal songwriter Selim "SL" Lemouchi.
+SL's sister, Farida "F. The Mouth of Satan" Lemouchi, was invited to join the band after providing vocals for the song "The Graveyard Shuffle."
 The group's name is taken from the song "Devil's Blood" by Swedish black metal band Watain.

 On 17 April 2008, the band made their live debut at Roadburn Festival.

 On 11 September 2009, the group released their first full-length album, The Time of No Time Evermore, through Ván Records.